-According to the VA, up to 900,000 members of the military were exposed to tainted water at Camp Lejeune over a period of 30 years.
-The levels of PFAS in drinking water were found to be 240 to 3400 times higher than the permissible limit.
-It is worthy of note that, if you drank water contaminated with PFAS at Camp Lejeune, you will not develop a disease immediately, as these diseases take several years or even decades to occur.
+According to the VA, up to 900,000 Marines, family members, and civilians were exposed to tainted water at Camp Lejeune over a period of 34 years.
+It is worthy of note that, if you drank contaminated water at Camp Lejeune, you will not develop a disease immediately, as these diseases take several years or even decades to occur.

 The Tarawa Terrace military housing area on this military base was heavily contaminated with chemicals dumped in the environment by one off-base dry cleaner, whereas the Hadnot Point was contaminated with toxic agents from multiple sources, such as leaking underground storage tanks, industrial area spills, and leaking from a toxic waste dump.
 The following individuals can file a claim with Camp Lejeune to recover financial compensation:

 There are numerous medical studies supporting the causal relation between drinking water contaminated with toxins and various health problems, including serious diseases such as kidney cancer.

 The following are the hazardous agents polluting the drinking water at Camp Lejeune in North Carolina: